For many years, I thought that soap making was too hard and too frightening.

 Then in a separate container, weigh out the lye.

 Prepare your mould(s) by greasing them with a little lard.
-I place a piece of baking paper in my mould, like you would do with a cake, but I’m not sure it’s necessary.
-If you use an empty milk carton or similar, you an simply cut the mould away (make sure it is spotlessly clean, though).
+I place a piece of baking paper in my mould like you would do with a cake, but I’m not sure it’s necessary.
+If you use an empty milk carton or similar, you can simply cut the mould away (make sure it is spotlessly clean, though).

-Melt the lard in a pot on the stove, and the let it cool until it reaches between 37°C-51°C.
+Melt the lard in a pot on the stove, and then let it cool until it reaches between 37°C-51°C.